 Questions and comments

 Folger Consort welcomes your questions and comments.
 Please email all correspondence, including your name, address, email, and phone number to Folger Consort at email@example.com.

-If you are interested in booking Folger Consort, please contact Janet Griffin, director of public programs, at firstname.lastname@example.org.
+If you are interested in booking Folger Consort or have other inquiries, please contact firstname.lastname@example.org.